International Association for Conflict Management

-Join us in one of the world’s liveliest cities!
-Come present your work at the 2019 meeting of the International Association for Conflict Management (IACM), to be held at Hotel Riu Plaza-The Gresham in Dublin.
+Join researchers and practitioners from around the world in a city rich with history and culture – Charleston, SC!
+Come present your work at the 2020 meeting of the International Association for Conflict Management (IACM), to be held at the Mills House (book your room now!) and historic Hibernian Hall in Charleston.

 IACM was founded to encourage scholars and practitioners to develop and disseminate theory, research, and experience that can help to explain and guide conflict management in interpersonal, organizational, societal, family, and international settings.

+We welcome conference submissions from researchers and practitioners alike.
 Submissions should cover new material, distinct from published works (including those that will appear in print before the conference), and ideally from presentations at other conferences.
-We encourage submissions that contribute new knowledge and understanding to the areas of negotiation and conflict management.
-A variety of research methods are welcome.
-We also encourage innovative interdisciplinary submissions highlighting dialogue between theory and practice.
-This year, we especially welcome presentations that:
+We encourage submissions that contribute new knowledge, understanding, and practice to negotiation, conflict management, and peacebuilding.
+We welcome all research methods, disciplines, and professional backgrounds.
+We particularly welcome submissions that:

-The conference submission system will open on October 21, 2018.
-The deadline for submissions is February 4, 2019.
+The deadline for submissions is February 7, 2020.
 You will receive an additional email to let you know the system is open.
-Types of conference submissions (theoretical, empirical, or applied) include the following:
+Types of conference submissions (theoretical, empirical, applied, or practice) include the following:

 - Full papers (30 pages maximum; qualify for conference paper awards)